Descending Triangle Pattern: Rules and Signals

 Stop Loss

-Descending Triangle Trading
+Descending Triangle: Trading Example

 The chart above shows a descending triangle setup in a downtrend.
 If a trader used standard rules and opened a sell position after the breakout candlestick closed, the pattern rules couldn’t be applied anymore as the target would be reached.
 Therefore, a trader could consider a surge in volumes and a sell signal of the MACD indicator to open a position earlier during the breakout candle formation (1).

 A take-profit level would equal the widest part of the setup and is measured from the lower trendline (2).
-However, significant trading volumes would allow a trader to trail a take-profit target.
+However, significant trading volumes would allow a trader to trail the take-profit target.
 A stop-loss order could be half of the take-profit size or be placed above the upper band of the triangle (3).

 Falling Triangle: Benefits and Drawbacks